intentor/anlog-sinks-xunit/README.md

 ## Quick start

-Install *Anlog.Sinks.Xunit* from the NuGet Gallery in the test project:
+Install *Anlog.Sinks.xUnit* from the NuGet Gallery in the test project:

 ```
-Install-Package Anlog.Sinks.Xunit
+Install-Package Anlog.Sinks.xUnit
 ```

 In a xUnit test, receive the `ITestOutputHelper` through constructor and call the `WriteAnlog()` method: